zendesk/radar_client/readme.md

 # Radar Client

-High level API and backend for writing web apps that use push messaging.
+High level API and backend for writing web apps that use real-time information.

 The radar server code is here: https://github.com/zendesk/radar